 On February 14, 2021, Reverend Bluemel spoke about our beliefs.
 Here is a text excerpt from that sermon.

-And here are Zoom excerpts of a few sermons this last year:
+And here are Zoom excerpts of a few sermons from previous years:

 Find much more information about Unitarian Universalism – our diverse and inclusive faith, our history, our principles and sources – through the Unitarian Universalist Association (UUA) website.